kyma-project/kyma/docs/kyma/08-06-create-volume-snapshots.md

 type: Tutorials
 ---

-This tutorial shows how to create on-demand [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) you can use to provision a new volume or restore an existing one.
+This tutorial shows how to create on-demand [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) you can use to provision a new volume or restore the existing one.

 ## Steps

 Perform the steps:

-1. Assume that you have a `pvc-to-backup` PersistentVolumeClaim which you have created using a CSI-enabled StorageClass.
+1. Assume that you have the `pvc-to-backup` PersistentVolumeClaim which you have created using a CSI-enabled StorageClass.
 Trigger a snapshot by creating a VolumeSnapshot object:

 >**NOTE:** You must use CSI-enabled StorageClass to create a PVC, otherwise it won't be backed up.